They got busted before lobster miniseason even began

 Hoppe and Thompson put the man through a series of field sobriety tests, and the man became impatient, saying he could not grasp all the steps in the test.
 Hoppe and Thompson determined the man could not safely drive his vessel back to his hotel and they arrested him.
 They also had to tow the man’s skiff back to the FWC base and call the man’s wife a cab so she could get back to her hotel.

-The remaining hours of Hoppe’s and Thompson’s shift were taken up booking into the jail at Plantation Key on a boating under the influence charge.
+The remaining hours of Hoppe’s and Thompson’s shift were taken up booking the man into the jail at Plantation Key on a boating under-the-influence charge.

-Before making the boating under the influence arrest, Thompson and Hoppe checked several boats for safety violations and illegal lobster fishing, but found most boaters and lobster hunters were up on the rules and compliant.
+Before making the boating under-the-influence arrest, Thompson and Hoppe checked several boats for safety violations and illegal lobster fishing, but found most boaters and lobster hunters were up on the rules and compliant.

+The Monroe County Sheriff’s Office is also patrolling the water.
+Adam Linhardt, spokesman for the agency, said on Twitter that deputies have written tickets for undersized lobsters and at least one for going on more than one lobster hunt in one day.

+In Miami-Dade County, FWC officers made at least one significant bust Wednesday.
+Three men were caught with 18 wrung tails (lobsters must remain whole until brought back to the dock) and 30 lobsters with puncture wounds on them, indicating they had been speared, which is not allowed during miniseason, said FWC Officer George Reynaud.

 Comments